nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
-* This command flags out missing fields first before ensuring the validity of the fields, and finally the index.
-(If an invalid index is entered with no or wrong fields, the command would not check the validity of the index)
+* This command flags out indexes less than 1 first, before missing fields, ensuring the validity of the fields, and finally the validity of index that is greater than 0.
+(If an invalid index greater than 0 is entered with no or wrong fields, the command would not check the validity of the index)

 Examples:
 * `editStudent 1 s/A0221111L e/johndoe@u.nus.edu` Edits the student number and email address of the 1st student to be `A0221111L` and `johndoe@u.nus.edu` respectively.